terra-campaigns/hostile/_hostileNotions.md

 - [ ] Lebkuchen is aware the PCs have stopped a initiative in French Guiana, and someone arrives in Brightside after 2225-12-01.
 From there, every session, another interested faction traces the PCs
 - [ ] Maintenance pay for cyber from 2226-Nov?
 - [ ] The guy that had the eyes stolen searches for the Doomborgs
+- [ ] Starts on next faction turn: Chain reaction from Tharsis to Haruna, then to Makita, then to ICO.

 %% kanban:settings
 ```